Food Establishment Requirements

 Deviation from these instructions may result in your permit being rejected or denied.

-For Food Establishment - New or Renewal - permits: once your application has been accepted you will receive notice to pay the permit fees via eTRAKiT.
+Once your application has been accepted you will receive notice to pay the permit fees via eTRAKiT.
 If you do not already have an account, you will need to set up an account to access your permits.
 Online payments made through eTRAKiT will incur a 2% service fee.
 Failure to pay all outstanding fees including service fee will result in the permit not being issued.

 Before a new owner occupies a building, all requirements of current city ordinances must be met.
 This means an existing restaurant and building it is in must be brought up to code if it does not meet current standards.
 This includes, but is not limited to: